-The text for the Ceremony of the Vigil Honor available to download (2017 revision).
+The text for the Ceremony for the Vigil Honor available to download (2018 revision).
 This file also includes additional ways to improve the candidate's experience.

 For more information about the content appearing on this page, or for questions regarding inductions and ceremonial events, please email @email.